ualib/agda-algebras/homomorphisms.lagda.rst

   module homomorphisms {S : Signature 𝓞 𝓥} where

 Our implementation of the notion of homomorphisms in the agda-ualib_ is an `extensional` one.
-What this means will become clear once we have presented the definitions (cf. :numref:`homomorphisms intensionally`).
+What this means will become clear once we have presented the definitions (cf. :ref:`Homomorphisms intensionally <homomorphisms intensionally>`).

 Here we say what it means for an operation 𝑓, interpreted in the algebras 𝑨 and 𝑩, to commute with a function :math:`g : A → B`.